pablovin/ChefsHatPlayersClub/playersClub/README.md

 ##Available Agents

-Agents are divided into types, currently these are the types of available agents:
+Agents are divided into types, currently these are the types of available agents.
+You can check th examples folder for more examples!

 ### Classic Agents